 On the surface of the canvas, ruled like a giant notebook, I build up thin layers of gesso, paint and paper.
 Then I trace imaginary signs with an engraving tool which cuts through the layers.
 After that I will cover the dry, scorched surface with oil glazes which will bury or highlight parts of it.

-The painted ground is sometimes left visible through the layers; also the transparency and sheen of the surface will play against the lines.
+The painted ground will at places appear through the layers; also the transparency and sheen of the surface will play against the furrowed lines.

 “In Alexis's paintings, an occasional streak of light will break through the veils of muted color like the icy fingers of real experience tearing aside the curtains of memory” notes Eleanor Heartney.